a-n-d-r-3-w/calculator/CombinedRFASpec.md

 ### Motivation ###

-The goal of this project is to demonstrates my ability to create a product using web technologies in a limited time frame.
+The goal of this project is to demonstrate my ability to create a product using web technologies in a limited time frame.

 ### Use Case ###